tquade2/tquade2/README.md

 ### Hi, I'm Taylor!

-After seven years in the Air Force, I earned a degree in GIS and city planning.
-During this academic journey, I delved into the realms of programming.
-This led me to join the Tech Elevator coding bootcamp.
-I aim to combine my military discipline, GIS knowledge, and programming skills to become a proficient software developer.
+After serving in the Air Force for seven years, I transitioned to pursue a degree in GIS and city planning, where I uncovered my passion for programming.
+This newfound interest led me to enroll in the Tech Elevator coding bootcamp.
+I'm excited to merge my military discipline, GIS expertise, and programming skills to excel as a software engineer.